 Travelling time: 3 hrs 20 min

-Lying at an elevation of 2285 m above the sea level, Mukteshwar, one of the top weekend getaways from Delhi, is a lovely till town of Uttaranchal.
-Encircled by coniferous forests and fruits orchards, the place is named after the 350- year old Mukteshwar Dham that is dedicated to Lord Shiva.
+Lying at an elevation of 2285 m above sea level, Mukteshwar, one of the top weekend getaways from Delhi during winter season, is a lovely town of Uttaranchal.
+Encircled by coniferous forests and fruit orchards, the place is named after the 350- year old Mukteshwar Dham that is dedicated to Lord Shiva.
 This place of worship in Mukteshwar lies at a high altitude and offers enchanting views.
 Chauthi ki Jali is another popular site here that is worth-visiting.
-In your search for a peaceful vacation destination, this place perfectly fits in. this place is blessed with mesmerizing scenery, green ambiance and a pleasant weather that can be explored during any time of the year.
+In your search for a peaceful vacation destination, this place perfectly fits in.
+This place is blessed with mesmerizing scenery, green ambiance and pleasant weather that can be explored during any time of the year.

 Distance from Delhi: Around 343 km